You are viewing all articles

 Incremental backup stores all files changed since the last FULL, DIFFERENTIAL OR INCREMENTAL backup.
 The advantage of an incremental backup is that it takes the least time to finish.
 The disadvantage is that during a restore operation, each increment is processed and this could result in a lengthy restore job.

-Mirror backup is identical to a full backup, with the exception that the files are not compressed in zip files and they can not be protected with a password.
+Mirror backup is identical to a full backup, with the exception that the files can be compressed/encrypted only individually and only the latest file version is preserved in destination.
 A mirror backup is most frequently used to create an exact copy of the backup data.
 It has the benefit that the backup files can also be readily accessed using tools like Windows Explorer.

 FTP backup is supported by Backup4all.
 You can backup your data to a remote computer or device using FTP (File Transfer Protocol) connection.
 This is a practical remote backup destination as it allows you to store important files offsite.
 It can be considered as an additional protection against data loss as the result of hardware failure or other disasters.

 Backup4all’s licensing system provides a network backup solution for large computer environments with a special focus on the network environment.
 Backup4all is designed to be reliable, easy-to-use and affordable.
 It can be used as a reliable network backup solution in networks with hundreds of computers connected.